joaovff/cryptocurrency/README.md

 - Specific cryptocurrencies can be searched by name using the search bar.
 - Data refresh happens automatically every minute, keeping the information updated.
 - Error handling is put in place for situations where cryptocurrency data cannot be retrieved (normally for too many request in the API).
+- Users can add cryptocurrencies to favorite watchlist.
+- The user can access their favorite cryptocurrencies to see details about them such as Circulating Supply, ATH, ATL and more details about price changes in the last 24 hours.
+- Navbar is only for aesthetic, buttons aren't functional `except for the lighting/theme change button`.

 ## Technologies Used